Specifications of Aurora Borealis icebreaker

 Review of Aurora Borealis icebreaker

 Aurora Borealis icebreaker is a European project for building the world's largest icebreaking vessel.
 The project is a joint venture of a total of 15 participating EU (European Union) companies and organizations from all 10 EU nations.
 When built, the ship will be not only the world's largest icebreaker but also the world's first ever vessel that combines as functions Icebreaker (of the highest ice class PC1), seabed drilling platform and multi-purpose polar research Vessel.

 A unique feature of the icebreaker is its ability for scientific deep sea seabed drilling in ice-covered ocean waters.
 The ship has 35-40 years operational lifetime and will operate on year-round scientific cruises with itineraries in the Arctic Ocean and along Antarctica's continental shelf.
 The vessel will be operated routinely and without the need for additional icebreaking support.
 The list of scientific disciplines that will be served by the icebreaker includes Biology, Glaciology (ice/glaciers studies), Geology, Geophysics, Oceanography, Bathymetry (underwater depth studies), Meteorology (climate and environmental research), Atmospheric Physics and Chemistry.

-The project impacts on two differently specialized scientific communities - the polar science community (to conduct year-round land and marine works) and the deep-sea drilling industry (chartering the vessel mainly during summer to study Arctic Ocean's seabed structure and properties).
+The project impacts two differently specialized scientific communities - the polar science community (to conduct year-round land and marine works) and the deep-sea drilling industry (chartering the vessel mainly during summer to study the Arctic Ocean's seabed structure and properties).
 The icebreaker Aurora Borealis will be operated by Consortium Partners and chartered to various EU countries and also to other partner nations.

 - The ship's planning was started in 2002.
 The project is under the European Science Foundation's umbrella and coordinated by the European Polar Board (independent EU organization).